keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 # Central-Heating-Intergas-Reader
-esp8266 application to reads the status of the Intergas Central Heating

-* The program can read the the status of a Central heating from Intergas.
+* This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
   The central heating status is sent through MQTT to a central system (MQTT broker).